saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

   }
 }
 ```
-Thats it, you are done, you can start deploying your deployment yaml files across the new cluster the GitOps way.
+That's it, you are done, you can start deploying your deployment yaml files across the new cluster the GitOps way.

 Well, that's it, folks!
 I hope you find this piece insightful and helpful.